htrgouvea/research/now.md

 Here's what I'm up to right now:

- - Running an independent Information Security Researching practice.
-I've been at this almost three years now and have worked with some great brands...
+ - Running an independent Bug Bounty Hunting practice.
+I’ve been at this almost three years now and have worked with some great brands…
  - Writing a book on the Perl Language applied to the practice of Pentesting
  - Keeping the <a href="https://github.com/GouveaHeitor/nipe" target="_blank_">Nipe project</a>: a project focused on anonymity and digital privacy
- - Studying more and more about Car Hacking...

 In the past I've done a lot of conference speaking - I'm open to new speaking opportunities so get in touch if you have an event you'd like me to speak at.